tt95/italian_news_scraper/README.md

 # italian news scraper
-- Funziona per i siti ansa.it, ilgiornale.it, lastampa.it, repubblica.it
+- Funziona per i siti
+	- ansa.it
+	- ilgiornale.it
+	- lastampa.it
+	- corriere.it
+	- repubblica.it
 - convenzione date %Y-%m-%d